llikey2020/qastaging/README.md

 This pipeline deploys a separate test version of the service in the staging environment, as well as a separate test version of the MySQL service if needed.
 It then verifies that the newly deployed service's pods start running successfully.
 This test version does not affect the services normally deployed in staging, and is based on the version of the helm chart and docker image created by the specific upstream commit that triggered this downstream deploy.

-# Cleaning up services
+## Cleaning up services

-## Triggering clean up jobs
+### Triggering clean up jobs

-You can trigger the staging clean up job by manually triggering a pipeline in staging through `Run Pipeline` and setting the variable ONLY_CLEANUP to 'true'.  **Note that this action deletes all services running in the staging environment, and is therefore rarely run.**
+You can trigger the staging clean up job by manually triggering a pipeline in staging through 'Run Pipeline' and setting the variable ONLY_CLEANUP to 'true'.  **Note that this action deletes all services running in the staging environment, and is therefore rarely run.**

-The clean up job for downstream pipelines is also manually triggered, and can be found in the last stage of the downstream pipeline. **This job only deletes the services created by the downstream pipeline.**
+The clean up job for downstream pipelines is also manually triggered, and can be found in the last stage of the downstream pipeline.
+This job only deletes the services created by the downstream pipeline.

 ## Related projects